Budibase/website/content/blog/ai-agents/no-code-ai-agent-builders.md

 Some users report that more CoPilot Studio can present a steep learning curve.

-On top of this, some users state that other platforms might offer more fleixibilty for their particular use case.
+On top of this, some users state that other tools might offer more fleixibilty for their particular use case.

 #### Pricing